tipfom/ITensorNHDMRG.jl/README.md

 ## Features
 Non-hermitian DMRG is currently supported for systems with and without quantum numbers.
 Both one-sided Krylov iteration, i.e., the analog of solving $A |x \rangle = \lambda |x \rangle$ and $\langle y | A = \lambda \langle y|$ seperately, as well as two-sided Krylov iteration solving the combined problem $\langle y| A | x \rangle = \lambda \langle y|x\rangle$ [1].
-As algorithm to compute the biorthogonal representation of the MPS, we include the experimental approach `pseudoeigen` as well as the `biorthoblock` algorithm [2].
+As algorithm to compute the biorthogonal representation of the MPS, we include the `biorthoblock` [2] as well as the `lrdensity` algorithm [3].

 ## Examples